Meet Our Members

 Mary Lou Gardiner

-Mary Lou Gardiner was born on May 12, 1931, in Vernon, BC.
+Mary Lou Gardiner was born in 1931, in Vernon, BC.
 Her mother, as well, was born in 1907 and raised in Vernon.
 Mary Lou’s, Grandfather Carswell, was one of the first pioneers in Vernon having arrived here in the late 1800s, early 1900s.
 Mary Lou lived in Vernon until she was 12 years old and moved to Prince George, as her father was an Engineer in the Army Camp.
 They moved back to Vernon after the war.
 They had only been in Vernon for a short time when her father was hired on with the City of Prince George, so Mary Lou went to school in Vernon for two months and then moved back to Prince George again to finish her high school years.
 In 1952-53 she moved to Vancouver and met her husband there.
 They ended up moving to Seattle, Washington.
 Eventually, they moved to Williams Lake for a couple of years and then moved to Kamloops for 35 years.
 Mary Lou has 3 step-children, 3 grandchildren, and 3 great-grandchildren!
 She feels very blessed that she has such a loving family.

 Mary Lou had a wonderful career as a Certified General Accountant for many years.
 Some of Mary Lou’s hobbies included knitting and sewing.
 When her husband passed away, she moved back to Vernon, and that is when Mary Lou started to travel.
 She has been traveling since 2011 and has been to all 7 Continents.
 She loves traveling around the world!

 Mary Lou loves coming to the Schubert Centre and has been a member since 2011.